-Furthermore, the increased

-transportation of materials to and

-from the quarry would strain our

-already congested and damaged

-roadway, posing a safety hazard for

-pedestrians, cyclists, and

-motorists.
-This could also lead to

-increased maintenance costs for

-the local authorities, burdening

-taxpayers and diverting funds from

-more pressing community needs.

-FS118.3 Ventia Ltd

-S424.001

-Planning maps Mineral Extraction Amend the extent of the Mineral Extraction Overlay over the entire area of NA97B/387.

-Oppose

-Disallow

-There is deep community concern and opposition to the proposed expansion of the Puketona quarry operation as proposed.
-While we understand the economic benefits that such an expansion may bring, we firmly believe that the negative impact on our environment, quality of life, local ecosystem, archaeological significance, watershed function, vulnerable species and neighborhood livelihood, far outweigh any potential gains.

-The following are some (but by no means all) of the likely impacts, effects and outcomes of an expansion of the quarry area as proposed:

-Archaeological Significance:

-The area under consideration for quarry expansion holds significant historical and archaeological value.
+Furthermore, the increased transportation of materials to and pedestrians, cyclists, and motorists.
+This could also lead to increased maintenance costs for the local authorities, burdening taxpayers and diverting funds from more pressing community needs.
+FS169.3 S424.003 Disallow Ventia Ltd General General / Plan Amend any other part of the Plan to Oppose There are a significant number of Content / achieve the outcomes sought by overlays in this area that must take Miscellaneous this submission. precedence over the expansion requirements of the quarry.
+These overlays hold intrinsic value to community, iwi and ecology and if disturbed will have significant effects to all stakeholders in the short. medium and long term.
+These overlays of critical importance include, but are not limited to: Archaeological Significance: The area under consideration for quarry expansion holds significant historical and archaeological value still significant to the local community and iwi.
 Our community takes pride in its rich cultural heritage, and the potential destruction of any artifacts, historical sites, or indigenous remains would be a tremendous loss.
 These resources are not only a connection to our past but also an educational asset for future generations.

-Watershed Function:
+The area includes significant Pa and garden sites, as well as other sites of archeological importance.
+Watershed Function: The proposed expansion impinges upon the delicate and untouched waterway, marshland and mature already congested and damaged roadway, posing a safety hazard for native lorests or the area (rerei SNA).

-The quarry expansion could potentially disrupt the delicate balance of our local watershed.
+The quarry expansion will disrupt the delicate balance of our local watershed.
 The quarry's excavation and runoff could lead to erosion, sedimentation, and contamination of our water bodies.
 This could harm aquatic ecosystems, disrupt natural water flow patterns, and increase the risk of flooding downstream.
-The proposed footprint of the site impinges upon the delicate and untouched waterway, marshland and mature native forest.